Paluküla Church

-Paluküla Church is located in Hiiumaa Parish, Hiiu County, Estonia in a woodland close to the road.
+Paluküla Church is in Hiiumaa Parish, Hiiu County, Estonia in a woodland close to the road.
 The church was founded by the baronial family of Ungern-Sternberg in 1820.
 Until 1939, it was as branch church of the parish church in Kärdla.
 Paluküla church has been registered in the list of cultural monuments of Estonia since 1999 under number 23605.